Juancho1162/Notes/AI/Numeric ML/From Linear Separability to Kernel Trick.md

 \forall \hat{v_j} \in P_2; \sum_{i=1}^{2}w_ip^{2}_{j,i} < k
 \end{gather}
 $$
 This system of equations will have $m+b$ inequalities (the total number of points).
-We could solve them and find if that k exists.
+We could solve them and find if some k exists.

  With the help of GPT4 I created this code to brute force a simple case.